LLMs' Reshaping of People, Processes, Products, and Society in Software Development: A Comprehensive Exploration with Early Adopters: Introduction

-Several studies have examined LLM usage in software engineering through literature reviews \cite{hou2023large}, case studies \cite{belzner2023large}, empirical studies of forums \cite{chen2024empirical}, and comparison of general LLM tools and LLM-based agents \cite{jin2024llms}.
-However, there is a lack of formal, qualitative assessments based on interviews with software developers on how LLMs are utilized in real-world software engineering settings.
-Those that exist primarily focus on more specific dimensions of their work, such as perceptions of security \cite{klemmer2024using}, trustworthiness \cite{rabani2023developers}, and user study evaluations of new tools \cite{pinto2024developer}.
+Empirical work on LLMs in software engineering is still uneven.
+Existing studies predominantly address isolated activities, such as code generation \cite{chen2021evaluating}, testing \cite{yang2024evaluation}, or requirements engineering \cite{hemmat2025research}.
+Other work has examined LLM usage in software engineering through literature reviews \cite{hou2023large}, case studies \cite{belzner2023large}, empirical studies of forums \cite{chen2024empirical}, and comparison of general LLM tools and LLM-based agents \cite{jin2024llms}.
+Formal qualitative interviews with professional developers remain limited, and those that exist typically address narrow aspects such as security \cite{klemmer2024using}, trustworthiness \cite{rabani2023developers}, and user study evaluations of new tools \cite{pinto2024developer}, rather than tracing how LLMs impact people, processes, products, and organizational and societal issues across the software development lifecycle.
+Moreover, much of this empirical evidence was collected in the first wave of LLM adoption; assessing its continued relevance now requires explicitly relating early accounts to more recent studies.

 To address this gap, we conducted interviews with 16 early-adopter software industry professionals who took the initiative to become educated about LLMs at their inception and began actively incorporating LLM-based AI tools into their daily workflows between November 2022 and April 2023.
-The insights of these early adopters help frame new and ongoing issues that are important for software engineering processes, tools, and practitioners to maintain awareness of as LLMs evolve.
-Our investigation is organized around four critical dimensions: \textbf{people}, examining how LLMs influence individual developers and teams; \textbf{process}, analyzing changes in software engineering workflows; \textbf{product}, evaluating how LLMs contribute to software quality and innovation; and \textbf{society}, exploring the broader socioeconomic and ethical implications.
-By addressing these dimensions for both early and ongoing revisions of LLMs, this research provides a holistic perspective on the evolving intersection of LLMs and software development, offering insights into the opportunities and challenges these technologies bring to the field.
+These early adopters, interviewed in mid-2023, provide critical insights into emerging patterns that subsequent large-scale studies also report \cite{cui2025effects, github_accenture_2024, stack_overflow_survey_2024}, which makes them particularly valuable for understanding how LLM integration has evolved in professional software development.
+A further objective of this study is to compare these early-adopter accounts with the rapidly expanding literature on LLMs in software engineering.
+We revisit this comparison in the discussion to illustrate how early patterns have persisted, evolved, or been challenged by subsequent work.
+Our analysis is organized around four dimensions that cover the software development lifecycle and its broader context: \textbf{people}, examining how LLMs influence individual developers and teams; \textbf{process}, analyzing changes in software engineering workflows; \textbf{product}, evaluating how LLMs contribute to software quality and innovation; and \textbf{society}, exploring the broader socioeconomic and ethical implications.
+This framework allows us to describe how LLMs have been reshaping software engineering practice, from individual task execution to organizational transformation.

 \begin{itemize}

 \item \textbf{People -- RQ1: How do LLMs affect developers?}